 You’ve got your content.
 You’ve got your optimisation recommendations.
 You are ready to go.
 But you still need to write.
 Hemingway is a fantastic tool that can look over what you’ve written and let you know what you can change in order for your text to be tighter, stronger, and better — especially if you’re writing for emails or social media, where every character counts.

-But let’s say you occasionally have problems with remembering where a comma goes.
+But let’s say you occasionally have problems remembering where a comma goes.
 Or you have a habit of switching tense halfway through a sentence.
 Hemingway might be able to help you once you’re done writing, but Grammarly is right there to mark up the problems and give you solutions.
-Plus, it’ll check your work for tone, ideal for when you know your audience.
+Plus, it’ll check your work for tone, which is ideal for when you know your audience.
 You don’t want to sound like a stuffed shirt to your freewheeling members or like a useless layabout to your high society clients, and Grammarly is here to help.